Estecka/mc-Variants-CIT-wiki/Transforms.md

 ## Transform: `nbt_path`
 **Accepted input**: NBT elements, or unprocessed data components.

-Returns the element located at the given path.
+Returns the NBT element located at the given path.
 This fails if the input cannot be cast to NBT, or the path does not exist in the element.

+**This always outputs NBT data, which may be misinterpreted by following transforms.**
+Most notably when selecting a line of Lore, some Rich Texts encoding will be misinterpreted as plain strings; in this case, use a [`get_rich_text`](#data-type-transforms) transform immediately after `nbt_path` to force the correct interpretation.

 ### Schema:
 ```jsonc